 Using an Agent

-HK Travel Blog has partnered with Allied Passport.
 If you don’t want to deal with the hassle of going to the China Embassy or have the time, you can get the visa through a streamlined process through a visa agent.
-Allied will handle the whole process for you and you can do it through the mail.
+The agent will handle the whole process for you and you can do it through the mail.
 Could be helpful if you live somewhere without a consulate/embassy as well.

 Regardless of the number of entries or validity length, all L visas are $140 for U.S. citizens.
 Express and rush services are available for an extra $20 and $30 per visa respectively.